 There are five simple things you can do to protect yourself and greatly reduce your risk of skin cancer:

-- Slop on SPF30 (or higher) broad-spectrum, water-resistant sunscreen at least 20 minutes before you go outdoors and reapply every two hours afterwards
+- Slop on broad-spectrum, water-resistant SPF30 (or higher) sunscreen.
+Apply at least 20 minutes before going outdoors and reapply every two hours afterwards

-- Slap on a broad-brimmed hat to protect your face, head, neck and ears
+- Slap on a hat – broad-brim or legionnaire style to protect your face, head, neck and ears

 - Seek shade